nfagerlund/terraform/website/docs/configuration/backend.html.md

 [0.11 Configuration Language: Terraform Settings](../configuration-0-11/terraform.html).

-Each Terraform configuration can specify a backend, which defines exactly where and how operations are performed, where [state](/docs/state/index.html) snapshots are stored, etc. Most non-trivial Terraform configurations configure a remote backend so that multiple people can work with the same infrastructure.
+Each Terraform configuration can specify a backend, which defines where and how operations are performed, where [state](/docs/state/index.html) snapshots are stored, etc.

+- If you are just teaching yourself Terraform, we recommend using the default `local` backend, which requires no configuration.
+- If you and your team are using Terraform to manage meaningful infrastructure, we recommend using the `remote` backend with Terraform Cloud or Terraform Enterprise.

 ## Using a Backend Block